twigyard/twigyard/docs/docs/middlewares/form.md

 To allow tracking of submitted forms through Google Analytics or similar services special query parameter `formSent` is added to the page url after a successful form submission.
 Its values is the name of the form.
 For example, successfully submitting form named `constact` on page `www.example.com/contact` will redirect to page `www.example.com/contactformSent=contact`.

+The localization of the form success flash message is done by setting the translation string in the language `*.yml` files same as any other translation.
+The validation error messages for the form fields and the error flash message for the form as a whole are always shown in the correct language without any further settings.

 ## Options
 Options is a map where the key is the name of the form and the value is the map of options for the given form.